axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 ![](./images/forecast-manual-custom.png)

-Once you determine settings that are reasonable for the given series, click on the **clock** icon to schedule the forecast.
+Once you determine settings that are reasonable for the given series, click the **clock** icon to schedule the forecast.

 ![](./images/forecast-schedule.png)